bl17zar/cell/README.md

 # cell

-cell is a small experiment project. it demonstrates disturbance propagation in a space with obtacles or without;
+cell is a small experiment project. it demonstrates disturbance propagation.

 ## features